zn3x/castmedia/docs/yp.md

 A YP (Yellow Pages) directory is a listing of broadcast streams.

-There are multiple known YP dirs such as the one hosted by the icecast project at: http://dir.xiph.org/ or even popular internet radio curators such as [internet radio](https://www.internet-radio.com/) at: http://icecast-yp.internet-radio.com/
+There are multiple known YP directories such as the one hosted by the icecast project at: http://dir.xiph.org/ or even popular internet radio curators such as [internet radio](https://www.internet-radio.com/) at: http://icecast-yp.internet-radio.com/

 # YP in castmedia